Formulaically Anticipated Quandaries…

 - Passenger changes (name changes to existing berths):

-- February 22, 2020 and after: no passenger changes permitted
+- Changes made on February 20, 2024 and after: no passenger changes permitted

 - The above are not applicable to a booking’s primary contact—that is, the person designated as “primary contact” during the booking process, and who is responsible for the booking.
 See below for primary contact change/transfer policy